preciso-in/jenkins-sonarqube-docker/Instructions/CLI-Instructions.md

 ##### Create firewall-rule to allow access to Sonarqube Server

-> Add network tag for firewall-rule to apply to Jenkins Server
+> Add network tag for firewall-rule to apply to Sonarqube Server

 ```
 gcloud compute instances add-tags $SONARQUBE_INSTANCE_NAME \